Hellraiser: Bloodline: Home media

 Hellraiser: Inferno followed in October 2000, going direct-to-video.
 Dimension released Bloodline on VHS and DVD in 1996 and 2001, and Echo Bridge Home Entertainment released it on Blu-ray for the first time in 2011.
+In 2023 and 2024, Arrow Films released Bloodline, along with the never-before-seen workprint, in a limited Quartet of Torment box set, featuring the first four films remastered in 4K Ultra HD.

 Reception

 Bloodline received negative reviews on release.
 Kane wrote that "reviewers lined up to criticize and condemn the movie".
-At Rotten Tomatoes, which collects both contemporary and modern reviews, Bloodline has a 24% approval rating based on 17 reviews; the average rating is 4.10/10.

 Variety called it "a pointless mess" without a likable protagonist.
 The reviewer further criticized the acting and said the grotesque special effects have become tiresome since the first film, except for the space-based effects.
 Also criticizing the special effects, Richard Harrington wrote in The Washington Post that they are "decidedly gross but not particularly frightening".
 Harrington said the film would need a "a far bigger budget and some real input from horrormeister Clive Barker" to realize its aspirations.
 Stephen Holden of The New York Times wrote that the film is "incoherent and (except for Mr. Bradley's Pinhead) wretchedly acted".
 Kevin Thomas of the Los Angeles Times wrote that if Barker himself had rewritten and directed the film, it might have worked; however, the writing is convoluted, and the film's atmosphere is "more repellent than intriguing".
 Thomas praised the acting of Bradley, Cottrell, and Ramsay but called the rest of the cast "mediocre".
 In rating the film one star out of four, TV Guide called it the most ambitious but worst of the film series.

 The film also received retrospective reviews.
 Reviewing the film on Blu-ray for Dread Central, Matt Serafini rated it 2.5/5 stars and wrote that the film was not respected by producers, ultimately causing it to become "a half-baked compromise" that does not live up to its interesting premise, ultimately degenerating into a generic slasher film in the climax.
 Serafini identified Vargas' role as wasted and said the thin material limits the supporting cast.
 Also reviewing the film of video, Entertainment Weekly's J. R. Taylor gave it a letter grade of "B" and called it "actually rather interesting" despite its incoherent moments, which are made more tolerable when watched on DVD.
 After watching a marathon of Hellraiser films, religion scholar Douglas E. Cowan called Bloodline his favorite.
 While acknowledging fan criticism, he identified the film's expanded mythology and religious themes as making it more interesting than previous installments.
 Cowan describes Pinhead's dismissive rejection of God's will as possibly symbolic of modern society's views on religion.
 Katie Rife, who also watched the series in a marathon for a retrospective at The A.V.
 Club, called it "an entertaining mess".
 Rife wrote that fans passionately defend the film, and, despite its flaws, Bloodline never becomes boring.

-Prequel(s)

-These installments take place chronologically before the events of Bloodline: